dienakakim/resume/README.md

 # Dien Tran's resume

-My most up-to-date resume, built with HTML5, Vue, and Tailwind CSS.
+My resume, built with HTML5, Vue, and Tailwind CSS.

 ## How to build